-Caution must be exercised during operation of the appliance as both internal and external surfaces will be hot to touch, use the mitten when the appliance is in operation.
+Caution must be exercised during operation of the appliance as both internal and external surfaces will be hot to touch, use the stove mitten provided when the appliance is in operation.

 A fireguard conforming to BS 8423: 2002 should be used in the presence of children or elderly people.